ulsdevteam/dimes/README.md

   `/src/locales/`.
 Then add that ISO 639-1 code to the `locales` array in `lingui.config.js`.
 2. Run `$ yarn lingui-extract` to extract translation strings from application code.
 This should be run every time the HTML structure of the application changes.
 Failure to run this will result in translated strings being presented as random numbers and letters in the built application.
-It will automatically generate a `messages.po` file in the language's `/src/locales/` directory.
+This command will automatically generate a `messages.po` file in the language's `/src/locales/` directory.
 3. Add translations to each `msgstr` line in the created messages file.
 4. Run `$ yarn lingui-compile` to compile the locale files into Javascript files which are used by the application